Home » Best Forex Brokers in July 2025 » Best Forex Brokers in Saudi Arabia for 2025

 How does the available leverage of Saudi Arabia-friendly brokers compare to the leverage at brokers regulated offshore?

-The professional leverage in SCB-licensed brokers, on the other hand, is usually a much more familiar 500:1.
-Traders might also come across brokers where the permitted leverage for professionals is not capped at all, which can certainly make the said brokers quite tempting to try out.
-Of course, with great leverage comes greater risk, so even pros will need to limit themselves when trading.
+The professional leverage of many licensed brokers, on the other hand, is usually a much more familiar 1:500.
+Traders might also come across brokers where the permitted leverage for pros is not capped at all, which can certainly make the said brokers quite tempting to try out.
+Of course, the larger the leverage, the higher the risk of incurring substantial losses, so even pros will need to limit themselves when trading.

-What do you need to qualify to be designated as a professional trader in Saudi Arabia?
+What do you need to be designated as a professional trader in Saudi Arabia?

-Becoming a professional is the long-term aspiration of many forex traders, and it certainly comes with a range of perks, the best one being the ability to trade with large or, in some jurisdictions, unlimited leverage.
+Becoming a professional is the long-term aspiration of many forex traders, and it certainly comes with a range of perks.
+One such advantage is the ability to trade with large or, in some jurisdictions, unlimited leverage.
 If you wish to qualify for a professional account at your forex broker of choice, you will need to meet two of three requirements as specified by your broker.

 What trading platforms are available to traders in Saudi Arabia?

 There are no particular regulatory restrictions on what platforms Saudi Arabian traders can utilize, which means that one’s choice of platform will primarily depend on the forex broker they decide to stick with.
 Some brokers have gone through the effort to create a proprietary platform, with XTB being an example of a broker that only offers its own platform to clients.
-There are also brokers that offer multiple options in addition to their own software, however, with the said choices being either of the popular MetaTrader iterations (MT4 or MT5), cTrader, and TradingView, to name a few.
-Brokers that do not have their own in-house developed platforms will also offer one or multiple of the aforementioned options.
+There are also brokers that offer multiple options in addition to their own software, however, or simply rely on third-party platforms entirely.

 Regardless of what platform you go with, you will find that you will not have any issues keeping track of your trading account while you are out and about.
 Pretty much all modern forex platforms support both desktop and mobile devices.